BenthamChang/Effect-Coding-and-Regression-Analysis/README.md

 ## Goal

-Classify stroke patient based on the inhibition between Tibialis Anterior and Soleus muscles under limited data points.
+Classify candidates into non-stroke and stroke patients based on the inhibition between Tibialis Anterior and Soleus muscles under limited data points.

 ## Analysis

 1. Exploratory Data Analysis
 2. Built a second-order WLS polynomial regression model with effect coding technique applied to capture the relationship between the powers of Tibialis Anterior and Soleus muscles.
-3. Classified stroke patient according to the values of coefficients.
+3. Classified candidates into non-stroke and stroke patients according to the coefficients' values of above model.

 ## Conclusion